vmware-archive/nsxraml/md-version/nsxvapi.md

 that agent.

 ### /2.0/si/agent/{agentID}
-Working with a Specific Agent
+Working With a Specific Agent
 ----

 * **get** *(secured)*: Retrieve agent (host components and appliances) details.

 ### /2.0/si/deployment/{deploymentunitID}/agents
-Working with Agents on a Specific Deployment
+Working With Agents on a Specific Deployment
 ----

 * **get** *(secured)*: Retrieve all agents for the specified deployment.